Content disarm and reconstruction (CDR): What it is and why your business needs it

 Defence and government

-The UK's 2025 Strategic Defence Review introduced the "Digital Targeting Web" concept - an integrated multi-domain warfare approach connecting sensors to decision-makers across military platforms, intelligence agencies, and NATO coalition partners.
+The UK's 2025 Strategic Defence Review introduced the "Digital Targeting Web" concept - an integrated multi-domain warfare approach connecting sensors to decision-makers across military platforms, intelligence agencies and NATO coalition partners.
 Secure file transfer across classification levels is mission-critical, and CDR-enabled cross-domain solutions from vendors like Everfox (formerly Forcepoint Federal) and Nexor provide hardware-enforced security with CDR built in.
 These systems use field-programmable gate array (FPGA) technology and hardware security modules to ensure files can't carry malicious code across domain boundaries.

 Financial services

 Financial institutions process huge volumes of customer documents - loan applications, regulatory filings, KYC documentation.
-The average breach cost in financial services hit $6.08 million in 2024, with the FCA and PRA both emphasising cybersecurity resilience.
+The average breach cost in financial services hit £4.48m in 2024, with the FCA and PRA both emphasising cybersecurity resilience.
 CDR on email gateways and file upload portals protects against the weaponised documents that frequently target banks and financial advisors.

 Healthcare (NHS)